isomerpages/moe-zhonghuasec/_about-us/Our Heritage/Our Story.md

 Hwa introduced a simplified Normal Training Course, and these cadets graduated in 1941.
 <br>
-<br>In 1942, Classes were suspended with the outbreak of World War II and
+<br>In 1942, classes were suspended with the outbreak of World War II and
 the Japanese Occupation of Singapore.
 <br>
 <br>In 1947, Chung Hwa resumed classes with the reintroduction of two teacher